ttk1/utun/README.md

 A small tool for tunneling UDP over TCP.

-This tool can be used to securely publish applications that use UDP, such as game servers like Palworld, through SSH tunnels or similar methods.

-You can use this tool to publish services through a VPS server without exposing your home IP address.
+This tool can be used to securely publish applications that use UDP, such as game servers like Palworld, through SSH tunnels or similar methods, without exposing your home IP address.

 ## How It Works

 ![image](image.png)

+This tool consists of two components: `utun-frontend` and `utun-backend`.

 `utun-frontend` converts UDP communication from the client to TCP, while `utun-backend` converts the TCP communication back to UDP.
 Because `utun-frontend` and `utun-backend` communicate over TCP, their connection can be routed through an SSH tunnel or similar methods.